Masks Spark Political, Legal Battles In US As Virus Marches On - UrduPoint

 The number of patients hospitalized for the virus is at its highest level since April 23, according to The COVID Tracking Project.

-The epidemic is meanwhile spreading to new parts of the country -- Idaho, Tennessee, Mississippi.
+Coronavirus is meanwhile spreading to new parts of the country including Idaho, Tennessee and Mississippi.

+But New York, the original US epicenter where more than 32,000 virus patients have died, moved to further ease its restrictions after bringing its outbreak under control.

+Mayor Bill de Blasio said Friday zoos and botanical gardens could open with limited capacity, as could baseball games, without spectators.

-Trump aide Kellyanne Conway said Friday the cause for the decline was that the president was no longer briefing the public about the virus on a daily basis, and suggested this could be revived.
+Trump aide Kellyanne Conway said Friday the cause for the decline is because the president has stopped giving daily briefings on the virus.

-"The president's numbers were much higher when he was out there briefing everybody on a day by day basis about the coronavirus," she said, adding: "I think the president should be doing that."
-The near-daily task force briefings featuring Trump were halted in late April amid mounting criticism over his exaggerated and inaccurate claims about the public health response and his penchant for pushing bogus treatments.
+"The president's numbers were much higher when he was out there briefing everybody on a day-by-day basis about the coronavirus," she said, adding: "I think the president should be doing that."
+The task force briefings featuring Trump were halted in late April amid mounting criticism over his exaggerated and inaccurate claims about the public health response and his penchant for pushing bogus treatments.

-"We've really got to regroup, call a time-out," Anthony Fauci the United States' top infectious disease specialist told Facebook's Mark Zuckerberg in a video chat Thursday.
+"We've really got to regroup, call a time-out," Anthony Fauci, the top US infectious disease specialist, told Facebook's Mark Zuckerberg in a video chat Thursday.

-- 'Do not be a sheep' - States locked down in patchwork fashion, and several skipped important epidemiological checkpoints before easing their stay home orders, said Fauci.
+- 'Do not be a sheep' - States enacted lockdowns in patchwork fashion, and several skipped important epidemiological checkpoints before easing stay-at-home orders, said Fauci.

-Subsequently, many have been forced to pause re-opening, closing bars but also sometimes gyms, movie theaters, places of worship and shops.
+Subsequently, many have been forced to pause re-opening, re-closing bars but also sometimes gyms, movie theaters, places of worship and shops.

-Mayors have reacted by imposing mandatory mask orders.
-But in Georgia, in the south, the state's Republican governor Brian Kemp sued the mayor of the capital Atlanta for issuing a face covering directive.
+Some mayors have imposed mandatory mask orders.
+But in Georgia, the state's Republican governor Brian Kemp sued Atlanta's mayor for issuing a face covering directive.

 "While we all agree wearing a mask is effective, I am confident Georgians do not need a mandate to do the right thing," Kemp said.